Degrees and Certifications:

 Dr. Katherine Brown

-Katherine Brown is the Assistant Principal at Colham Ferry Elementary School.
+Katherine Brown is the principal at Colham Ferry Elementary School.

 Dr. Brown began her career as a second grade teacher in Lowndes County.
-She and her husband moved up to the Athens area for graduate school in 2006, and she taught first and second grade in Barrow County.
+She and her husband moved to the Athens area for graduate school in 2006, and she taught first and second grade in Barrow County.
 In 2009, Dr. Brown had the opportunity to help open a public charter school in Clarke County, where she spent 7 years as the enrichment specialist.
-In this role, she served identified gifted students, but also facilitated the development of creativity, critical thinking, and problem solving skills with all students through her coordination of the School-wide Enrichment Model, project-based learning, and STEM initiatives.
-Most recently, Dr. Brown worked as the Gifted Specialist for the Clarke County School District, supporting schools K-12 with gifted and advanced programming, including the implementation of the School-wide Enrichment Model, the International Baccalaureate Middle Years Program, and Advanced Placement.
+In this role, she served identified gifted students, but also facilitated the development of creativity, critical thinking, and problem-solving skills with all students through her coordination of the School-wide Enrichment Model, project-based learning, and STEM initiatives.
+Dr. Brown worked as the Gifted Specialist for the Clarke County School District, supporting schools K-12 with gifted and advanced programming, including the implementation of the School-wide Enrichment Model, the International Baccalaureate Middle Years Program, and Advanced Placement.
+She was the assistant principal at Colham Ferry Elementary School and then principal at Oconee County Primary School, before her current position.

 Dr. Brown has a Bachelor’s Degree in Early Childhood Education from Valdosta State University.
 She holds an M.Ed. and Ph.D. in Educational Psychology with an emphasis in Gifted and Creative Education from the University of Georgia.
 She completed the Rising Stars Program through Northeast Georgia RESA and the University of North Georgia to obtain her Educational Leadership Building Level Certificate.